A Wide Orbit Exoplanet OGLE-2012-BLG-0838Lb: System properties

-We have placed only weak constraint on the microlensing parallax, hence, we have to use Bayesian simulations of the Galaxy to derive the lens mass and distance.
-For this purpose, we use an approach presented by \citet{clanton14a}.
-In short, the lenses are the main sequence stars drawn from the density profiles of a double-exponential disc and the boxy Gaussian bulge.
-The main sequence mass function is taken from the model 1 in \citet{sumi11}.
-For source distance we use the boxy Gaussian bulge distribution, i.e., model G2 by \citet{dwek95}.
-The results of the simulations are presented in Table~\ref{tab:gal}.
-We run the simulation twice: first, for the static model, and second, imposing parallax constraint from Table~\ref{tab:wide}.
-Adding the parallax constraint slightly reduces $\mu_{\rm rel}$ and increases $D_l$ and $M_l$.
-In either case, we infer that the lens is a low-mass star, as expected.
+We do not have an interesting constraint on the microlensing parallax.
+Hence, we must use the Bayesian simulations of the Galaxy to derive the lens mass and distance.
+For this purpose, we use an approach similar to that presented by \citet{clanton14a}.
+The lenses are drawn from the density profiles of a double-exponential disk \citep{zheng01} and boxy Gaussian bulge \citep[model G2 by][]{dwek95}, which are normalized according to \citet{gould96c} and \citet{hangould03}, respectively.
+The lens mass function is taken from the model 1 in \citet{sumi11}.
+For the source distance we use the boxy Gaussian bulge distribution, i.e., model G2 by \citet{dwek95} and weight it by $D_s^2$.
+The kinematics of the disk and bulge follow \citet{clanton14a}.
+The event rate $\Gamma$ is weighted according to \citep{clanton14a}:

-Table~\ref{tab:gal} gives our prediction of the lens mass and distance.
-These quantities allow us to estimate the brightness of the lens and compare it to the blending light.
-For the fiducial value $M_l=0.42~{\rm M_{\odot}}$, the absolute brightness of the lens would be $M_I = 7.8~{\rm mag}$ \citep{dotter08} assuming ${\rm [Fe/H]=-1}$ and age of $10~{\rm Gyr}$.
-At $D_l$ of $6~{\rm kpc}$, the lens is almost certainly behind almost all of the dust.
-Hence, the lens extinction should be similar to the source extinction.
-Combining all these pieces of information, we may expect the lens brightness of $22.8~{\rm mag}$ i.e., $3.5~{\rm mag}$ fainter than the light blended with the source.
-For $M_l=0.75~{\rm M_{\odot}}$ and the same distance, the lens brightness is only $0.24~{\rm mag}$ fainter than the light blended with the source.